Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 High court to take up Arizona immigration law.

-Supreme Court has agreed to referee the first round of a tug of war between state and federal governments over immigration.
+Supreme Court has agreed to referee the first round of a tug of war between state and federal governments over immigration, 2007 Arizona law penalizing employers who knowingly hire undocumented workers.

-The regime asked the court to review the Arizona employment law and has indicated it will sue to block the enforcement of the state's current immigration law, which is uh scheduled to take effect on July 29th.
+The regime asked the court to review the Arizona employment law and has indicated it will sue to block the enforcement of the state's current immigration law, which is scheduled to take effect on July 29th.

-All right, a brief time out, folks, sit tight.
+All right, a brief time out, folks.

-I Really was, I mean, my heart's still there.
+I really was, I mean, my heart's still there.

-My brother lives so far out of town, I think the cell tower is probably 25 miles from his house, too.
+I think the cell tower is probably 25 miles from his house, too.

-Just asked me, why is the antenna on the bottom of the phone?
+The official program observer, Mr. Snerdley, just asked me, why is the antenna on the bottom of the phone?

 Actually, the whole border, all the antennas are there.

-The reason is there's a federal regulation that the antenna has to be as far away from the head as possible because of the what?
+The reason is there's a federal regulation that the antenna has to be as far away from the head as possible because of the, what, ongoing threat you might get brain cancer.

-In fact, Nokia, Nokia tried to get a little edge up on Apple.
+Nokia, in fact, Nokia, Nokia tried to get a little edge up on Apple.

-I made a TV commercial poking fun at Apple, losing signal when you hold the phone a wrong way, and somebody said, Well, it happens to my Nokia, and they made a video showing it happening on a Nokia.
+They made a TV commercial poking fun at Apple, losing signal when you hold the phone the wrong way.

 It happens to a lot of cell phones.

-What fascinates me is I've had every iPhone there is, and every problem the whiners and complainers of our society have come up with.
+What fascinates me is I've had every iPhone there is, and every problem the whiners and complainers of our society have come up with, I have yet to experience.

 FCC rules require this antenna.